0xboz/blog/_posts/2019-07-18-learn-c-plus-plus-getting-started.md

     return 0;
 }
 ```
-As to Excercise 1.6, it is *not legal*.
+As to Excercise 1.6, the answer is *not legal*.
 ```
 ex1.6.cpp:9:9: error: expected primary-expression before ‘<<’ token
 ```